vuwgenomics/mapnet2023/_pages/contact.md

 # Contact us

-You can email the MapNet 2019 organisers at <a href="mailto:mapnet2019@vuw.ac.nz">mapnet2019@vuw.ac.nz</a>.
+You can email the MapNet 2019 organisers at mailto:mapnet2019@vuw.ac.nz.
 This is the preferred method of contact.

 If necessary, you can also contact one of the organisers directly: